mozilla/uniffi-rs/docs/manual/src/proc_macro/index.md

 ## Build workflow

-Library mode is recommended when using UniFFI proc-macros (See the [Foreign language bindings docs](../tutorial/foreign_language_bindings.md) for more info).
+Be sure to use library mode when using UniFFI proc-macros (See the [Foreign language bindings docs](../tutorial/foreign_language_bindings.md) for more info).

 If your crate's API is declared using only proc-macros and not UDL files, call the `uniffi::setup_scaffolding` macro at the top of your source code: